Arthritis of the midfoot - treatment options

 Treating osteoarthritis of the foot with carbon graphite orthotics

-To provide rigidity in the shoe but allow a patient to use their existing insert, I often use a Carbon Graphite Spring Plate or Flat Carbon Graphite Plate.
+To provide rigidity in the shoe but allow a patient to use their existing insert, I often use a Carbon Graphite Spring Plate or Glass Fiber Shoe Plate Flat.
 In each case, the support is accompanied by an Arch Binder.
 The Arch Binder can be worn with or without a shoe.

 And lastly, each of these products needs to be paired with an appropriate shoe.
 When treating midfoot osteoarthritis, the three characteristics of a traditional Oxford shoe really become important.
 Those characteristics include a rigid shank, a slight heel and a laced upper. the shank helps to compliment the insert, reinforcing the rigidity under the midfoot.
 The raised heel helps to decrease the amount of force generated by the calf and actually tips you a bit forward.
 And lastly, the laced upper is what really ties things together making this insert/shoe combination into what is actually a brace.

 Midfoot osteoarthritis can be tough to manage but with the correct inserts and shoes, bracing is simple and functional.